plschoon/Getting-and-Cleaning-Data/Documents/Mijn_Bestanden/Coursera/3-Getting_and_Cleaning_Data/Assignment/README.md

 Additional information on the files in this dataset can be found in the README.txt included in the UCI HAR Dataset

 ================================================================================================================================================
-SUBMISSION
+Submission
 ================================================================================================================================================
 The following files are submitted:

 * R script called run_analysis.R
 * tidy dataset called tidydata.txt
 * README.md
 * CodeBook.md
 * a link to a Github repository with the script for performing the analysis

 ================================================================================================================================================